AT A GLANCE: QUICK RATINGS

 Fat Burn and Fitness Improving

 This is a very handy feature of the A300.
-While exercising you are presented with very clear time in FAT BURN zone, and time in FITNESS IMPROVING zone.
-Using the same Polar EnergyPointer that the FT7 uses, the A300 features this easy-to-use pointer which tells you during exercising if the main effect of your training is fat burning or fitness improvement.
+While exercising you are presented with very clear time in the FAT BURN zone, and time in the FITNESS IMPROVING zone.
+Using the same Polar EnergyPointer that the FT7 uses, the A300 features this easy-to-use pointer that tells you during exercising if the main effect of your training is fat burning or fitness improvement.

 Daily Activity Tracker